-I ran into some trouble repairing an Anet E12 3d printer recently because a lot of the parts now available are not what was used for the hot end I have.
+I ran into some trouble repairing the Anet E12 3d printer because a lot of the parts now available are not what was used for the hot end they put on there.
 I suspect others will come across the same problems with the same model and other printers by other manufacturers and so I’ll explain the problems I had and how best others should go about fixing them.

 However that choice became a very expensive error for when I received the new heat-sinks I had ordered I found that the hole for the throat at the bottom of the heat-sink was too large to hold the throats I had.

 Here’s a link to Ender v6 type hot end, but a cheaper branded Gulfcoast Robotics.
 Notice how the connector doesn’t look like it has enough insider diameter for the bowden tube to go all the way through?
-That’s a PROBLEM we’ll get to.
-It’s easily fixed.https://www.amazon.com/Gulfcoast-Robotics-Hotend-Extruder-Printer/dp/B07B4FL12R/ref=sr_1_4?keywords=ender+v6&qid=1567106066&s=industrial&sr=1-4
+That’s a PROBLEM, but it’s easily fixed by changing the throat to a full length kind that the bowden tube can go down into. https://www.amazon.com/Gulfcoast-Robotics-Hotend-Extruder-Printer/dp/B07B4FL12R/ref=sr_1_4?keywords=ender+v6&qid=1567106066&s=industrial&sr=1-4

-They make longer heat-breaks with no threaded 7mm tops apparently too though.
+I learned they make longer heat-breaks with no threaded 7mm tops apparently too though.
 I think these would be better than the threaded kind if your heatsink doesn’t have a threaded connection or if you have one of the bowden connectors that don’t allow the bowden tube to pass all the way down into the heat-sink to meet the heat-break.
-I ordered some and I am almost certain this will solve the problem but I haven’t tried them.
-They look like they’ll work flawlessly. https://www.amazon.com/gp/product/B07MVVD99L/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1
+I ordered some it solved the problem entirely and retraction on the printer works flawlessly now. https://www.amazon.com/gp/product/B07MVVD99L/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1

-That will surely happen if you use the newer system with the shorter throat/heat-break if the bowden connector you have is of an older kind with a shelf inside which does not allow the bowden tube to pass all the way down to meet the heat-break.
-This is what happened in my case.
+The retraction failure will surely happen if you use the newer system with the shorter throat/heat-break if the bowden connector you have is of an older kind with a shelf inside which does not allow the bowden tube to pass all the way down to meet the heat-break.
+This is precisely what happened in my case.
 So I had to replace the bowden connector also.

 I used these.
-The white metal ones allow the bowden tube to go all the way through.
+The white metal ones allow the bowden tube to go all the way through and down into the heat-block/throat.
 Yay!
 And they included three bowden tubes.
 Yay!
 And brass threaded connectors that you can thread into the tubes if I want to use the bowden tubes for a watering system someday.
-Yay? https://www.amazon.com/gp/product/B07NXQT75Y/ref=ppx_yo_dt_b_asin_title_o03_s01?ie=UTF8&psc=1
+Yay?
+I guess that’s cool, it’s just that a watering system wasn’t what I was making, but I might someday so YAY! https://www.amazon.com/gp/product/B07NXQT75Y/ref=ppx_yo_dt_b_asin_title_o03_s01?ie=UTF8&psc=1

 The opening of the heat-breaks which receive the bowden tubes are a bit oversized in some people’s which means the bowden tube can too easily be retracted.
 This isn’t much a problem since the bowden connector is what holds it in place, but some people have complained that their connector didn’t hold the bowden tube tightly or else actually pulled it out a bit when the button which opens it up to allow the bowden tube to pass through it was un-depressed.